40+ Authentic Songs to Learn Spanish, for Beginner Classes

 El Perdón (Enrique Iglesias y Nicky Jam): las calles, present progressive.
 Beware the “como un loco tomando” line.

-Unit IV: El amor y los piratas
+Unit VI: El amor y los piratas

 Is love or money more important?
 What makes a good/honorable partner?